fabiofabrizi/pands-project/README.md

 Some have plotted every single histogram/pie chart/scatter plot/etc known to man.

-I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **minimum most important statistical analysis** that needs to be done in order to do this.
+I have taken neither approach, instead focusing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **minimum most important statistical analysis** that needs to be done in order to do this.
 The reason for me doing so is that everyone is under time constraints, so they have the option of hearing more (digging deeper into the statistics) or ending the meeting because they feel they know enough.

 ## Methodology

-From all the various articles on data analysis and data visualisation (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern:
+From all the various articles on data analysis and data visualisation (aimed at beginners in this field) that I've encountered, there's a common pattern:

 i) Get the dataset
 ii) Check the dataset for null values and remove them
-iii) Get a 'feeling' for the dataset and associated data - ie How many rows/columns, mean/max/min values etc
+iii) Characterise the dataset and associated data - ie How many rows/columns, mean/max/min values etc
 iv) Apply some statistical analysis to get a visual representation of the data
-v) Examine the visual representation - Does it show a pattern or something unique that we can use to understand the data set.
+v) Examine the visual representation - Does it show a pattern or something unique that I can use to understand the data set.

 From the process above, one can take a data set and apply the above steps to look for any unique patterns in the data.